core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Header {#coap-header}

-A summary of how the CoAP Header fields are protected is shown in {{fig-header-protection}}.
+A summary of how the CoAP Header fields are protected is shown in {{fig-header-protection}}, including fields specific to CoAP over UDP and
+CoAP over TCP (marked accordingly in the table).

 ~~~~~~~~~~~
 +------------------+---+---+